oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/complex_ekyc/disclosures.md}}

-The Verifier would receive the Issuer-signed SD-JWT together with a selection of the Disclosures.
-The Presentation in this example would look as follows:
+The following is a non-normative example of a Combined Format for Presentation without a Holder Binding JWT that the Verifier would receive with a selection of the Disclosures:

 <{{examples/complex_ekyc/combined_presentation.txt}}